Welcome to Blender, the free and open source 3D creation suite.

 Blender has a wide variety of tools making it suitable for almost any sort of media production.
 People and studios around the world use it for hobby projects, commercials, and feature films.

 Check out the User Stories page on the Blender website for more examples.

-- Cross platform, with an OpenGL GUI that is uniform on all major platforms (and customizable with Python scripts).
+- It is cross platform, with an OpenGL GUI that is uniform on all major platforms (and customizable with Python scripts).

-- High-quality 3D architecture enabling fast and efficient creation workflow.
+- It has a high-quality 3D architecture, enabling fast and efficient creation workflow.